Asset Tap

 # Use a template (your prompt becomes the template's description variable)

-asset-tap -t humanoid -y "a brave knight with a glowing sword"
+asset-tap -t humanoid "a brave knight with a glowing sword"

 # Inspect a template's syntax and preview